I. About a Ph.D.

 Q1: Is there support for doctoral students?

-Full-time students admitted to the Ph.D. program are usually awarded fellowships that include a waiver of tuition, a stipend to help cover living expenses, and some health care benefits.
+Full-time students admitted to the Ph.D. program are usually awarded fellowships that include a waiver of tuition and a stipend to help cover living expenses.
 The stipend is likely to vary but could be in an amount up to $22,000 annually.
 These stipends carry with them the expectation that the student will work 20 hours a week in either a research or teaching assistantship.

 Q2: Can I talk to someone about all of this?